Function List

 depth(blackDistance, whiteDistance)

-- rgba, depth, normal are 3 dependent mode, turn on one may turn off the other two.
+- rgba, depth, and normal are three modes that cannot be active simultaneously; turning on one will turn off the others.

 normal